Russia in the Junior Eurovision Song Contest 2021

 Russia was represented at the Junior Eurovision Song Contest 2021 which took place on 19 December 2021, in Paris, France.
 The Russian broadcaster All-Russia State Television and Radio Broadcasting Company (VGTRK) was responsible for organising their entry for the contest.

-As of 2025, this was Russia's final entry at the contest, before the country was expelled from the EBU the following year.
+As of 2026, this was Russia's final entry at the contest, as well as its final appearance in any Eurovision event, before the country was expelled from the EBU the following year in the wake of its invasion of Ukraine.